Krušedol Monastery: Burial sites

 The whole Branković family, as well as two patriarchs of the Serbian Orthodox Church, are buried in Krušedol.
 The Patriarchs buried in the monastery are Arsenije III Čarnojević and Arsenije IV Jovanović Šakabenta.
 Graves of other historical figures include Princess Ljubica Obrenović, the wife of the Serbian Prince Miloš Obrenović, Serbian king Milan Obrenović, count Đorđe Branković (no connection to the Branković family), voivode Stevan Šupljikac, metropolitans and bishops Isaija Đaković, Vikentije Popović-Hadžilavić and Nikanor Melentijević.

 Importance

 It has been described that "what Studenica was for the Medieval Serbia, Krušedol Monastery was for the Serbs in Podunavlje".
 Many artifacts from the monastery vault are today kept in the Museum of the Serbian Orthodox Church.

 Because of the large library, many scholars used to visit and stay in the monastery, including the poet Laza Kostić.
 Author Dejan Medaković wrote about Krušedol, especially of the paintings.

-Krušedol Monastery was declared a Monument of Culture of Exceptional Importance in 1990 and it is protected by the Serbian state.
-It is shown on the 5 Dinar coin.
+Krušedol Monastery was declared a Monument of Culture of Exceptional Importance in 1990 and it is protected by the state.

+The monastery is depicted on the 5 Dinar coin.

 The monastery is a recipient of the Order of St. Sava 1st grade and held a status of Imperial lavra.